 This temple is also called Omkar Mandhata temple as it is believed that it was the devotion of the Ikshvaku king Mandhata that brought Shivalinga here.
 His gaddi can still be seen in the temple premises.
 There are many small temples surrounding the main temple like a Panch Mukhi Hanuman Temple, a Shani Temple and a temple dedicated to Dwarkadhish.

-Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata palace of Omkareshwar.
+Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata Palace.
 There are 80 odd steps that you have to take to reach the gate of the palace.
 A part of it is open to the public.

 The palace belongs to the Holkars.

-A 16 km Parikrama or circumambulation path goes around the island of Omkareshwar.
+A 16 km Parikrama or circumambulation path goes around this island.
 This is a common feature in most pilgrim places in India.
-Pilgrims not just visit a temple but they go around the holy Kshetra or the holy region.
+Pilgrims do not just visit a temple but they go around the holy Kshetra or the holy region.
 This Kshetra is usually full of temples, ashrams and may pass through villages.

 I could not do this Parikrama, but I gather it is a relatively easy walk through at places it requires you to go up and down.
 The route passes through Khedapati Hanuman Mandir, Omkarnath Ashram, Kedareshwar Temple, Ramakrishna Mission Ashram, Markanda Ashram with 12 meter high image of Sri Krishna, Narmada Kaveri Sangam where Kuber meditated to become king of Yakshas, Rin Mukteshwar Temple, Dharanraj Dwar, Gauri Somnath temple, Patali Hanuman temple, giant statue of Shiva & Siddhanath temple.

 Alternatively, you can do this Parikrama by boat.
 The only condition is the river should have enough water to allow boats to go around.